shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/29/solution/README.md

-# Add Proof of Existence Dispatch
+# Pallet Level Dispatch

-Find the solution to the previous step here.
+You can find the solution for the previous step here.